AdobeDocs/workfront.en/help/quicksilver/agile/use-scrum-in-an-agile-team/scrum-board/categorize-stories-by-color.md

 product-area: agile-and-teams;projects
 navigation-topic: scrum-board
 title: Categorize stories by color on the Scrum board
-description: The default color association of stories differs depending on whether the story board is located on an iteration or on a project:
+description: The default color association of stories differs depending on whether the story board is located on an iteration or on a project - EDIT ME.
 ---

 # Categorize stories by color on the Scrum board